-Students who enter the Mississippi Gulf Coast Junior College are usually guided into one of two program areas: University parallel program or occupational education program.
+Students who enter the Mississippi Gulf Coast Community College are usually guided into one of two program areas: University parallel program or occupational education program.

-University Parallel Programs: The University Parallel Programs are designed to meet the needs of students who expect to transfer to a four-year college or university after graduating from the Mississippi Gulf Coast Junior College.
+University Parallel Programs: The University Parallel Programs are designed to meet the needs of students who expect to transfer to a four-year college or university after graduating from the Mississippi Gulf Coast Community College.

-Students enrolling in the University Parallel Programs should consult the college catalog of the particular four-year college or university they plan to attend for assistance in planning the courses to be taken at the Mississippi Gulf Coast Junior College.
+Students enrolling in the University Parallel Programs should consult the college catalog of the particular four-year college or university they plan to attend for assistance in planning the courses to be taken at the Mississippi Gulf transfer prerequisites.